Deir Yassin massacre: Irgun–Lehi press conference

-On the evening of April 9, the fighters invited American journalists to a house in Givat Shaul, where they served tea and cookies while explaining the attacks.
+On the evening of 9 April, the fighters invited American journalists to a house in Givat Shaul, where they served tea and cookies while explaining the attacks.
 A spokesman said he regretted the casualties among the women and children, but they were inevitable because every house had to be reduced by force.
 Ten houses had been blown up entirely, he said, though historians doubt if that was true.
 Other houses had their doors blown off and hand grenades thrown inside.

-The day after (April 10)
+The day after (10 April)

-At a news conference on April 10, Raanan untruthfully told reporters on April 10 that 254 Arab bodies had been counted.
-The figure was repeated by the BBC and the Hebrew news services by The New York Times on April 13.
+At a news conference on 10 April, Raanan untruthfully told reporters on 10 April that 254 Arab bodies had been counted.
+The figure was repeated by the BBC and the Hebrew news services by The New York Times on 13 April.

-Eliahu Arbel, Operations Officer B of the Haganah's Etzioni Brigade, visited Deir Yassin on April 10.
+Eliahu Arbel, Operations Officer B of the Haganah's Etzioni Brigade, visited Deir Yassin on 10 April.
 "I have seen a great deal of war," he said years later, "but I never saw a sight like Deir Yassin."

 The Arab side told de Reynier about the massacre in Deir Yassin and asked him to investigate.
 He was discouraged from visiting the village by Haganah and the Jewish Agency but insisted on going: "They advised me not to interfere, because if I were to go there, my mission might be ended.
 They washed their hands in advance of anything that might happen to me if I insisted.
 I answered that I would fulfill my duty and that I saw the Jewish Agency as directly responsible for my safety and freedom of action, because it is responsible for all territories under Jewish control."

-April 11
+11 April

-Morning April 11 de Reynier visited Deir Yassin.
-He reported that he had encountered a "cleaning-up team" when he arrived the village:
+On the morning of 11 April, de Reynier visited Deir Yassin.
+He reported that he had encountered a "cleaning-up team" when he arrived at the village:

 The gang [the Irgun detachment] was wearing country uniforms with helmets.
 All of them were young, some even adolescents, men and women, armed to the teeth: revolvers, machine-guns, hand grenades, and also cutlasses in their hands, most of them still blood-stained.
 A beautiful young girl, with criminal eyes, showed me hers still dripping with blood; she displayed it like a trophy.
 This was the "cleaning up" team, that was obviously performing its task very conscientiously.